A Quick Look

 Out of the box, PHP is more than fast enough for most apps.
 But you can benefit even more by the speed gains in PHP 7, or an opcode cache like APC.

-THT provides a built-in Perf module to identify any performance bottlenecks in your app (usually database calls).
+THT provides a Perf module to identify any performance bottlenecks in your app (usually database calls).

-You might like THT if you appreciate the convenience & simplicity of PHP, but don’t want to deal with the idiosyncrasies and pitfalls that come with it.
+- You appreciate the convenience & simplicity of PHP, but don’t want to deal with the idiosyncrasies and risks that come with it.

 Give It a Try